 What prices will the airlines be charging?

-Will your country have any extra entry requirements, such as a health certificate or medical tests?
+Will your country require any extra entry requirements – health certificate, medical tests?

-Has your own destination or country had any major changes in accessibility, for example via airlines?
+Has your own destination or country had any major changes in accessibility – airlines, etc.?

-Whether you are involved with any domestic tourism or not, you now have to look at this.
-It will be your first opportunity to get your business back on track.
+No matter if you are involved with any domestic tourism or not, you have to look at this, as this will be your first stage opportunity to get your business back on track.
 Many countries around the world do not have a domestic tourism market.
-However, this is going to be something that you can stimulate on a small scale moving upwards.
-It is going to be about working with selective partners on packaging, price and marketing.
+However, this is going to be something that you can stimulate on a small scale moving upwards, and it’s going to be about working with selective partners on packaging, price and marketing.

 This is more than accommodation suppliers offering a deal for local people from another area to stay with them.
-This is also for tour companies to look at what they can do, even if they have never done any domestic tourism before.
-Think about what you can do to offer people a package that they have not seen before.
-Give them a reason to buy!
+This is also for the tour companies to look at their options, even if they have never done any domestic tourism beforehand.
+Think about what you can do to offer people a package that they have not seen before – give them a reason to buy!

-Follow these short tips and at least investigate the ideas and options.
-This could bring in badly needed income.
+Follow these short tips and at least investigate the ideas and options, as this could bring in badly needed revenue.

-- Try and include a minimum of three different components to a package for one inclusive price.
+- Try and include a minimum of three different components in the package that is sold as one inclusive price.
 Think of components such as transport, accommodation and excursions.

-- Negotiate with your suppliers on this.
-After all, they are in the same situation as you!
+- Negotiate hard with your suppliers on this.
+After all, they are in the same place as you!

 - Think about how you are going to market the package.
-Look at people with a common interest and include an element that fulfils that, such as cooking classes, dancing or cultural experiences.
+Maybe look at affinity groups (people with a common interest) and include a component that fulfils that, such as cooking classes, dancing or cultural experiences.